Richard Clyde Taylor: Academic work

 Paradoxically, Taylor was also quick to describe himself as a humanist who simultaneously embraced a belief in God as derived from his consciousness of the profound mysteries of life in the natural world.
 As a result, he argued against the exclusive use of a "cold intellect" and urged his readers to embrace the presence of a universal, timeless and loving deity.
 Echoing a fundamental theme found in many of the world's religious traditions he concluded, "Nature, God, and the self, which is both an illusion and the only thing there is, never begin, never cease."
 In this sense, he has also been described as an idiosyncratic Theist who does not necessarily support a particular organized religious practice per se, but who espouses a belief in a divine presence within the natural order.
 Consequently, his views are analogous to those espoused by Socrates, Baruch Spinoza, William James and to a lesser extent J. S. Mill.

 In the realm of social philososphy, Taylor's views on the presence of mankind's "natural right" to life and property were equally emphatic.
 He cautioned against a dogmatic devotion or blind assertion for the presence of such rights by asserting that their ultimate foundation is purely utilitarian in nature.

 Always unpretentious, however, Taylor did not exempt his own philosophical output from harsh criticism and even humorously described some of it as being of "little account".
-Later in his academic career he reexamined his philosophical thoughts once again and subsequently embraced pacifism despite having served as a commissioned officer on a submarine during World War II.
+As his colleague at the University of Rochester Robert L. Holmes observed, later in his academic career Taylor reexamined his philosophical thoughts once again and subsequently embraced pacifism despite having served as a commissioned officer on a submarine during World War II.
 Above all else, he enjoyed dialectic exchanges with his students, as well as the practice of Socratic whimsy in his lectures.
 His students at the University of Rochester often delighted in his custom of disavowing all pretense by conducting his lectures casually clad in khakis, a rugged pair of work boots and a flannel shirt while accompanied by Polly (his trusty Dalmatian), a warm thermos of hot tea and a kind hearted twinkle in his eye.

 Over the years, Taylor was a frequent contributor to the Free Inquiry magazine.
 He was also inducted into the International Academy of Humanism.
 In 1993, he debated William Lane Craig over the subject 'Is The Basis For Morality Natural or Supernatural?'.

 Taylor's best-known book was Metaphysics (1963).
 Other works included Action and Purpose (1966), Good and Evil (1970) and Virtue Ethics (1991).
 Taylor was also the editor of The Will to Live: Selected Writings of Arthur Schopenhauer.
 He was an enthusiastic advocate of virtue ethics.
 He also wrote influential papers on the meaning of life, which, like Albert Camus, he explored through an examination of the myth of Sisyphus.